What is Project 2025? Inside the wishlist Trump disavows.

 What changes are proposed for the federal civil service?

-A major goal throughout Project 2025 is the dismantling of the “Administrative State,” the document’s term for the policy work performed by federal agency bureaucrats, rather than Congress.
+A major goal throughout Project 2025 is the dismantling of the “Administrative State,” the document’s term for the policy work performed by federal agency bureaucrats, rather than by Congress.

 Project 2025 proposes reimplementing Schedule F, an executive order issued by Mr. Trump and repealed by President Joe Biden, that would remove civil service protections from an estimated 50,000 civil servants whom the president could then fire at-will.
 Project 2025 also includes a database of “properly vetted” conservative personnel to staff the next administration.

-Note: Editor’s note: The spelling of Russell Vought’s name was corrected on Oct.
-4, 2024, the date of the article’s initial publication.